Juninho (footballer, born February 1995)

-José Carlos Ferreira Júnior (born 1 February 1995), commonly known as Juninho, is a Brazilian professional footballer who plays as a centre-back for Danish Superliga club FC Midtjylland.
+José Carlos Ferreira Júnior (born 1 February 1995), commonly known as Juninho, is a Brazilian professional footballer who plays as a centre-back for Campeonato Brasileiro Série A club SC Internacional.

 Club career

 Coritiba

 Born in Londrina, Paraná, Juninho graduated with Coritiba's youth setup, after starting it out at Junior Team.
 On 6 July 2015 he was promoted to the main squad, after spending a year with the under-23s.

 On 26 July 2015 Juninho made his Série A debut, starting in a 1–1 home draw against Corinthians.
 He became a regular starter in the following campaign, scoring his first professional goal on 2 June 2016 in a 3–4 home loss against Chapecoense.

 Palmeiras

 On 13 May 2017, Juninho signed for fellow top tier club Palmeiras until 2022, for a fee of €3 million for 40% of his federative rights.

 Loan to Atlético Mineiro

 On 27 April 2018, Palmeiras reached an agreement for Juninho to join Atlético Mineiro on loan until the end of the season.